 “What’s a Jager Martini?”

-“Forget it.
-Jack ordered Greyhounds.
-Get me a Greyhound.”
+“Forget it.”
+Jack used to order me Greyhounds.
+“Get me a Greyhound.”

 “That’s a Greyhound.”

-“I can do that in my sleep.”
+“I can make those in my sleep.”

 “Let bygones be bygones,” I told him.
-He looked proud.

-Marty was chopping mint leaves and celery.
+Marty began chopping mint leaves and celery.
+He was ignoring me.

-“No, it’s still the cigar room,” he said.
+“It’s still the cigar room,” he said.

 “Oh, is it.”

-“You can’t smoke,” he said.
+“No smoking,” he said.
 “You’ll have to do it out front.”

-“Of course, but leave your drink here.”
+“Of course.
+But we close at ten.
+And leave your drink here.”

 “No vaping either.”

-“You made it, Pumpkin Pie.”
+“You made it, Pumpkin Pie,” she said.

 “You’re really here?”
+I asked.

-“I’ve been waiting, too.
-I never knew what to say.
+“I’ve been waiting, too,” I said.
+“I always wondered what to say.
 Did you get my friend request?”

 “What’s a friend request?”

-She took it from me and patched it in its right place; wiped the slobber from her lips and smeared her cheeks with her blood-red lipstick.
-This was vintage Jack.
+“It’s OK, Pumpkin Pie.”
+She patched it in its proper place.
+After that, she wiped the slobber from her lips and smudged her cheeks with lipstick, the real Jack.

 “What about Steel Castle?”

-“Don’t go anywhere,” I said.
+“Stay here,” I said.
 “I need to finish my Greyhound.”

-“Sorry, Boss, I thought you left.”
+“Sorry, boss.
+I thought you left.”

 “Thought I left?
 You saw me go in there.”

-“You were gone for almost an hour.”
+“You were gone for like an hour.”

 Who the fuck is this?

-She declined my friend request, too.
+She rejected my friend request.